 The first digit of the user password flashes and can be changed with button 2.
 The next digit is selected by pressing button 1 and will begin flashing.

-The programming menu for the current transformer can only be accessed after entering the correct number combination a suitable interface.
-More information can be found in the help section of GridVis.
+The programming menu for the current transformer can only be accessed after entering the correct number combination.